digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 This adjustment in scope does not affect the example queries presented above.

-Set the Oldest and Latest Offset by Time Value
+Set the oldest and latest offset by time value
 ----------------------------------------------

-A user wants to present a time-based view to their users, to provide reports based on point-in-time rather than offsets
+In this pattern, a user wants to present a time-based view to users to provide reports based on point-in-time rather than offsets:

 .. code-block:: sql